 Asthma cannot be cured, but it can be managed which improves the patient’s quality of life.
 Parents should assist by working closely with their child’s doctor to ensure that the personalised Asthma Action Plan is always up to date and also to constantly monitor their child’s inhaler usage technique and remind them of the need to use the preventer inhaler on a regular basis.

-What are the steps to take when a child has asthma attack?
+What are the steps to take when a child has an asthma attack?

 During an asthma attack, provide the child with the reliever inhaler immediately as instructed by the doctor.
 Repeat the procedure every 20 minutes for up to one hour.
 Get medical attention or call an ambulance if your child’s asthma symptoms are not relieved or have worsened or if the symptoms return within 4 hours.
 Family members should also stay calm and encouraging during this period.